Bug fix in chat application

 TypeError: Cannot call method 'push' of undefined

-This particular push statment is called at the send method - everytime a user who is in a room sends a message - the messages are also stored in the chatHistory array (at least the last 10 messages are stored.)
+This push call fires in the send method every time a user in a room sends a message.
+The last 10 messages are stored in the chatHistory array.

 if (